Scotland Bucket List: Top 10 Things to do in Scotland

 Devil’s Pulpit (Finnich Glen)

 Pictures can never do justice to how amazing this site it.
-Getting to the Devil’s Pulpit is a fun and an experience in itself.
+Getting to the Devil’s Pulpit is a fun experience in itself.
 The hike in isn’t bad, but getting down into the gorge is a harrowing experience.
 Incredibly steep steps have been laid out, but you have to hold on to a rope as you descend.
 Inside the gorge a beautiful stream flows between blood red rock canyon walls.

 Loch Ness (loch is the Scottish word for lake) is not actually inhabited by some dinosaur like water monster, and the locals don’t actually think it is either (though some did back in the day).
 Now the talk of “nessie” is just for fun, and an excuse to visit an absolutely beautiful lake.